 We wish to express our sincerest thanks to the participants who generously agreed to take part in this project.

-You can find this exhibition on the 1st floor gallery of the Museum – ask for directions at reception.
+You can find this exhibition on the 1st floor gallery of the Museum.

 Contemporary Voices was funded by the Heritage Lottery Fund, and Arts Council England through its Major Partner Museums programme.